 SPANISH 312.
 (3) ADVANCED COMPOSITION AND GRAMMAR REVIEW.
 A course designed to develop and improve writing skills for more advanced course work.
 Compositions are based on a variety of topics culled from literary texts, newspaper and magazine articles, or material from other media.
 Students learn basic elements of composition, such as the development of a thesis with supporting paragraphs and the use of appropriate citations.
 In addition to compositions, the course may include the art of letter writing and creative writing.
 Vocabulary building and grammar structures which are inherent to specific types of written expression are reviewed so that students may strive for more sophisticated and correct linguistic expression.
 Prerequisites: Spanish 201-202, or placement by the department.
 Offered: spring semester.

 SPANISH 313.
-(3) SPANISH FOR PUBLIC AFFAIRS.
+(3) SPANISH FOR BUSINESS, LEADERSHIP, AND GOVERNMENT.
 This course introduces students to the language and culture of practices in government, companies, and institutions in the Hispanic World.
 Emphasis is place on improving the four language skills (listening, speaking, reading, and writing) and on underscoring and explaining the differences in the conduct of public affairs in Hispanic cultures.
 There is extensive use of realia, such as the Hispanic press, internet, and interactive web sites.
 Lectures and oral and written student performance are in Spanish.
 Prerequisite: Spanish 202, or placement by the department.
 Offered: spring semester.

 SPANISH 314.
 (3) CULTURE AND CIVILIZATION OF SPAIN.
 An introduction to the history and culture of Spain through visual, oral, literary, and journalistic sources.
 Oral and written work in Spanish only.
 Prerequisites: Spanish 201-202, or placement by the department.